 Go on an adventure around all four of our terminals and treat your visual senses to an eclectic mix of art pieces around Changi.

-Be mesmerised by the synchronicity of T1’s Kinetic Rain or T2’s A Million Times at Changi, a functional clock that has motifs ‘playing’ on its clock face!
-Inspired by the transportive nature of Changi, T3’s Daisy by Christian Moeller moves in unpredictable patterns as it responds to human movement.
-More art pieces abound in T4, with Petalclouds, a grand-scale kinetic installation evoking the impression of clouds.
+Be mesmerised by the synchronicity of Terminal 1’s Kinetic Rain or Terminal 2’s A Million Times at Changi, a functional clock that has motifs ‘playing’ on its clock face!
+Inspired by the transportive nature of Changi, Terminal 3’s Daisy by Christian Moeller moves in unpredictable patterns as it responds to human movement.
+More art pieces abound in Terminal 4, with Petalclouds, a grand-scale kinetic installation evoking the impression of clouds.

 Get your cameras (or your smartphones) ready – you’ll discover that just about any corner of the airport is a perfect spot for an amazing snapshot.

-Here are a few suggestions to put a gleam in your discerning eye: the viewing galleries at T1, T2 and T3, the flight departure boards at T1 and T3, and, of course the many exquisite art installations around Changi.
+Here are a few suggestions to put a gleam in your discerning eye: the viewing galleries at Terminals 1, 2 and 3, the flight departure boards at Terminals 1 and 3, and, of course the many exquisite art installations around Changi.